Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 #endif /* RTE_COMPONENTS_H */
 ```

-The typical usage of the `RTE_Components.h` file is in header files to control the inclusion of files that are related
-to other components of the same software pack.
+The typical usage of the `RTE_Components.h` file is in other header files to control the inclusion of files that are related to other components of the same software pack.

 ```c
 #include "RTE_Components.h"